 Q: How did the DNA testing company that you founded in 2009 evolve into Prenetics?

 Lawrence Tzang (LT): In 2009, I founded Multigene Diagnostics Limited.
-At the time, it was one of just a few diagnostics labs in Hong Kong.
+At the time, it was one of just a few diagnostics labs in Hong Kong, China.
 Our business model was focused on hospitals, clinics, and conventional laboratories that did not have DNA testing capabilities.
 The business grew modestly as physicians learned about, and began to accept, this new method.
 During this time, we had limited success commercially.
 We didn’t have any members of our team who had business expertise.

 In 2014, we had a great meeting with entrepreneur Danny Yeung.
 Our missions were aligned.
 We both wanted to make a difference in society.
 Through subsequent meetings, Danny decided to invest in the company and joined Prenetics as Chief Executive Officer.
 We changed the company name to Prenetics, identified key product value propositions, and set out with a new business model.
 Our focus shifted to the creation of amazing products that produce tangible outcomes for our customers.
 We scaled the company quickly.